Rather Ripped: Critical reception

 Other reviews were less enthusiastic.
 Spin editor Joe Gross criticized Rather Ripped for its lack of expansive songs, stating that the album "is about three- or four-minute songcraft—never the highlight of their résumé, even when [Gordon] lends her singular rasp".
-Brandon Stosuy of Pitchfork Media felt that the second half of the album was weaker than the first and criticized the lyrics of the closer "Or".
+Brandon Stosuy of Pitchfork felt that the second half of the album was weaker than the first and criticized the lyrics of the closer "Or".
 AllMusic reviewer Heather Phares remarked that the band's playing can occasionally outpace their songwriting, but nevertheless judged Rather Ripped as "a solidly good album" that "shows that Sonic Youth is still in a comfortable yet creative groove, not a rut".
 Rather Ripped was ranked 12th in The Village Voice's 2006 Pazz & Jop critics' poll and 13th in The Wire's annual critics' poll.
 Rolling Stone editors ranked the album third on their Top 50 Albums of 2006 list, while Pitchfork ranked it 43rd on a similar list.